BasedHardware/omi/apps/AppWithWearable/README.md

-Here's the updated guide including the command to upgrade Flutter:

 ## Friend App

 This guide walks you through the steps required to run the app locally on your machine.
 Please